drafter-edu/drafter/docsrc/reference/colors.rst

+.. _colors:

 HTML Colors
 -----------

-Make a list of HTML colors here
+A list of the common HTML fonts and their names.

 .. raw:: html